michaelfreyj/pfg/README.md

 - [ ] non-interactive operation with yaml file
 - [ ] custom templates can used, program with search in certain dirs for them
 - [ ] simple variable substitutions
-- [ ] leave out or include options sections
+- [ ] include or exclude options sections
 - [ ] loop sections for defining repetitive things (command line options)